 £$€¥ The climbing is free.
 An adult return to Rotenboden costs CHF68.

-The Matterhorn, or Le Cervin as it is known in France, is probably the world's second most famous mountain, after Mount Everest.
+The Matterhorn, or Le Cervin as it is known in France, is probably the world's second most famous mountain, after Nepal's Mount Everest.
 Its fame is down to two things: the infamous first ascent of a party led by Edward Whymper in 1865, in which four climbers lost their lives, and the mountain's classic Toblerone-mountain shape.